 Building Strong Champions with Leadership Development

-River Network builds Strong Champions.
-That is our mantra and the essence of our mission.
+To address today’s water crisis, the national network of water protectors needs strong leaders.
+That’s why Building Strong Champions is the essence of River Network’s mission.
 At its core, Building Strong Champions is building the capacity of individuals and organizations.
-Today, we take a look at what it takes to be an effective leader – the crux of our Leadership Development work.
+This blog post is the first in our series highlighting this work: looking at what it takes to be an effective leader – the crux of our Leadership Development work.

 “I define a leader as anyone who takes responsibility for finding the potential in people and processes, and who has the courage to develop that potential.” –Brené Brown

 There are any number of definitions associated with leader or leadership, but the one above is my favorite.
 When talking with college students and early in their career professionals about leadership, I emphasize that being a leader is not tied to a job title, a position within an organization, or whether or not you manage staff.
 Anyone can be a leader and everyone should be given the opportunity to develop, grow, and enhance their leadership skills.

 As we’ve all seen a time or two, not everyone who has “the title” exhibits the skills necessary to be an effective leader.
 Unfortunately, as organizations focus on hiring and promoting from within, they often overlook opportunities to train and mentor existing staff into effective leaders.
 This has become an emerging area of River Network’s capacity-building work.
 Our staff is available to provide leaders and organizations with support and expertise to help you prioritize leadership training, similar to our organizational development services in areas such as strategic planning and fundraising.

 So, what does it take to be an effective leader?
 According to research done by Brené Brown, Daniel Goleman, Simon Sinek, and others there is a long list of characteristics that are associated with leadership.
 Of these, it is the following three that have resonated most with the organizations we’ve supported over the past year: